'People don't want be violent' | Prevention efforts lead to drop in homicides in 2021 in Stockton

 STOCKTON, Calif — As the year came to a close, Stockton saw its homicide rate decrease significantly from 56 in 2020 to 39 in 2021.

-"And when we look at the homicides that we investigated we did see a reduction in domestic violence type homicides, and we believe that's because of pandemic-related issues that were going on," said Stockton Police Officer and spokesperson Joe Silva.
+"And when we look at the homicides that we investigated we did see a reduction in domestic violence type homicides, and we believe that's because of pandemic-related issues that were going on," Joe Silva, spokesperson for the Stockton Police Department, said.

 Teshante McCoy lost her 31-year-old brother Teri McCoy to a homicide in 2012.